Laboratory of Skeletal Muscle

 Joe V. Chakkalakal

-Our lab and others have recently shown age-related alterations in FGF, Notch, Wnt and TGFβ/BMP signaling can profoundly influence skeletal muscle regenerative capacity and satellite cell maintenance.
-We are currently using mouse genetics and defined culture systems to decipher molecular modes of interactions between these signaling cascades that affect satellite cell fate during regeneration.
+Age-related alterations in FGF, Notch, Wnt and TGFβ/BMP signaling can profoundly influence skeletal muscle regenerative capacity and satellite cell maintenance.
+We are currently using mouse genetics to decipher modes of interactions between some of these signaling cascades in the regulation of satellite cell fate at homeostasis and during regeneration.

 Chakkalakal JV and Brack AS (2012) Extrinsic Regulation of Satellite Cell Function and Muscle Regeneration Capacity during Aging.
 Stem Cell Res Ther.
 S11:001. doi: 10.4172/2157-7633.S11-001.

 Chakkalakal JV, Thompson J, Parks RJ, Jasmin BJ.
 (2005) Molecular, cellular, and pharmacological therapies for Duchenne/Becker muscular dystrophies.
 FASEB J. 19(8):880-891.

 Chakkalakal JV, Jasmin BJ.
 (2003) Localizing synaptic mRNAs at the neuromuscular junction: it takes more than transcription.
 Bioessays.
 25(1):25-31.

 Graduate Program Affiliation

 University of Rochester